 Ladis cracks a rare smile, acknowledging what his brother said is true.

 LADIS: I guess you can chalk it up to envy.
-They had all this power at their fingertips and now it lays in ruin.
+Those that came before us had all this power at their fingertips, and now it lays in ruin.
 Imagine what we could accomplish with their knowledge?

 LAHEL: Ha, you think we wouldn’t end up like them?